lbruder/lbjScheme/README.md

 Java version of my toy Scheme interpreter

 This will become my most complete Scheme implementation so far, striving for 100% R5RS compatibility when done.
-I'll implement the type system and builtins first, with a very basic evaluator (interpreter) to test it, then add a analyzing evaluator like the one describes in SICP for better performance, then I'll upgrade to a compiler with a VM backend that supports continuations.
+I'll implement the type system and builtins first, with a very basic evaluator (interpreter) to test it, then add an analyzing evaluator like the one described in SICP for better performance, then I'll upgrade to a compiler with a VM backend that supports continuations.
 Let's see how it works out.

 Everything in this repo is published under the BSD license unless stated otherwise in the respective file.